-(3) Unauthorized use of a protected title in professional activity.
+(2) misusing a title in professional activity;

-(4) Conduct which evidences moral unfitness to practice psychotherapy.
+(3) conduct which evidences unfitness to practice clinical mental health counseling;

-(5) Engaging in any sexual conduct with a client, or with the immediate family member of a client, with whom the psychotherapist has had a professional relationship within the previous two years.

-(6) Harassing, intimidating or abusing a client.
+(4) engaging in any sexual conduct with a client, or with the immediate family member of a client, with whom the licensee has had a professional relationship within the previous five years;(5) harassing, intimidating, or abusing a client;

-(7) Entering into an additional relationship with a client, supervisee, research participant or student that might impair the psychotherapist's objectivity or otherwise interfere with his or her professional obligations.
+(6) entering into an additional relationship with a client, supervisee, research participant, or student that might impair the licensed clinical mental health counselor's objectivity or otherwise interfere with the clinical mental health counselor's professional obligations;

-(8) Practicing outside or beyond a psychotherapist's area of training, experience or competence without appropriate supervision.
+(7) independently practicing outside or beyond a clinical mental health counselor's area of training, experience, or competence without appropriate supervision.

-(b) After hearing, and upon a finding of unprofessional conduct, the board may take disciplinary action against a rostered psychotherapist or an applicant.
-(Added 1993, No. 222 (Adj.
-Sess.), § 17; amended 1997, No. 40, § 71; 1997, No. 145 (Adj.
-Sess.), § 61; 1999, No. 52, § 37.)
+(b) After hearing, and upon a finding of unprofessional conduct, the board may take disciplinary action against a licensed clinical mental health counselor or applicant.
+(Added 1987, No. 245 (Adj.
+Sess.), § 1; amended 1993, No. 98, § 17; 1993, No. 222 (Adj.
+Sess.), § 10; 1997, No. 40, § 57; 1997, No. 145 (Adj.
+Sess.), § 53; 2007, No. 29, § 45.)